MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 We chose to deploy [Pivotal Cloud Foundry](https://pivotal.io/platform) in [Google Cloud Platform](cloud.google.com‎).

-Follow these steps to deploy OpenLDAP as separate VM in GCP if LDAP server is not installed and configured.
+Follow the below steps to deploy OpenLDAP as separate VM in GCP if LDAP server is not deployed.

-The below steps configures the base DN for users as
+The steps below configures the base DN for users as

 ```
 ou=People,dc=datatx,dc=pivotal,dc=io